priyanshuverma-dev/priyanshuverma-dev/README.md

 - 🌱 I’m currently learning JAVA.

-- ❓ Ask me about anything related to the MERN stack and related technologies
+- ❓ Ask me about anything related to the MEFN stack and related technologies

 - ⚡ Fun fact: I am 15.